Bulk Disable or Re-Enable Devices

 Gopher for Chrome > Push updates to Google > Disable/re-enable devices

-There may be situations where you may need to disable many or all student devices at once and later enable those devices.
+There may be situations where you need to disable many or all student devices at once and then enable them later.
 Bulk disable in Gopher for Chrome is how you'd complete that task.
-Disable/re-enable is only available when loading from the admin console or via list.
+Disable/re-enable is only available when loading from the admin console or via a list.

 What Does It Mean When a Device Is Disabled?

-When a Chrome device is disabled, all the user can see when turning on the Chrome device is a screen telling them that it’s been disabled, and the contact information for where to return the device.
+When a Chrome device is disabled, the user sees only a screen telling them it’s been disabled, along with contact information for returning the device.
 You can control your domain's return address and contact phone number from the Google Workspace Admin console.

-Caution: Your devices will not be properly disabled unless you ensure that Forced Re-Enrollment is turned ON
+Caution: Your devices will not be properly disabled unless Forced Re-Enrollment is turned ON.

 Screen_Shot_2017-11-14_at_1.36.35_PM.png